Kannan171/tp/docs/UserGuide.md

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

-   * `list` : Lists all students.
+   * `list` : Lists all teammates.

-   * `add -n John Doe -p 98765432 -p johnd@example.com -a John street, block 123, #01-01` : Adds a student named `John Doe` to TeamSync.
+   * `add -n John Doe -p 98765432 -p johnd@example.com -a John street, block 123, #01-01` : Adds a teammate named `John Doe` to TeamSync.

-   * `delete 3` : Deletes the 3rd student shown in the current list.
+   * `delete 3` : Deletes the 3rd teammate shown in the current list.

    * `clear` : Deletes all contacts.